MeFoDy/mefody.dev/src/chunks/accent-color/index.md

 In the new [Safari 15](https://developer.apple.com/documentation/safari-release-notes/safari-15-beta-release-notes#HTML) this tiny snippet will make your website look trendy on macOS too.

-But the next step will be full coloring.
+But the next step will be its full coloring.

 ```html
 <meta name="theme-color" content="#ffcc00">